Vintage & Antique Trophy Repairs

 First I removed the lacquer, repaired the handles and then polished both the inside and outside of the trophies.
 It was essential to be very careful so that I didn't polish through the plating.
 With this approach it was not necessary to replate the trophies saving the customer money.
 Most important, but the original gold plating in this deep rich yellow color would be extremely expensive and hard to replace.
 The trophies aren't perfect, but I think that when an object is 100 + year's old, it is part of its character to have a little wear.

-The handles were completely ripped off leaving gapping holes in the body of the cup.
+This 100 year old silverplate trophy cup arrived very badly damaged.
+The handles were completely ripped off leaving gabbing holes in the body of the cup.
 When the handles broke off they also damaged the top edge where the handles are attached.
 A 1/2" piece in the rim of the cup was missing.

 The trophy cup was also crushed in half, and bent over on the stem so badly it wouldn't even stand up for the photo.
 (I had to start straightening it up just to take a picture.)
 The lid was also crushed in badly and the finial on the lid was broken off.